-Staff development opportunities that support on-going research and scholarly activity of the programme teaching team (academic staff and visiting lecturers) must be clearly evidenced.
-The education provider must evidence a clear strategy to provide adequate physical resources (e.g. teaching spaces and laboratories) to sustain programme delivery and expansion.
-There must be a named liaison contact for the IBMS accredited MSc programme(s), through whom the IBMS can disseminate IBMS information and request annual monitoring information.
-Module Content and Organisation The contents of clinical specialism modules must have sufficient depth and breadth of content and map clearly to the most recent QAA Subject Benchmark Statement for Biomedical Science and Biomedical Sciences (2023).
-The course should also include quality assurance, clinical application of investigative techniques, clinical governance, leadership and management.
-The module descriptors/specifications must be clear, indicating appropriate delivery methods (lectures, practicals, tutorials, flexible learning), the number of credits, plus clear information on learning outcomes and assessment methods.
-The extent of mixed-mode (online/hybrid) delivery and its relationship to module learning and assessment strategy must be detailed.
-The practical and transferrable skills mapping documents must be completed to show how these skills are developed by students through the programme.
-Point of care testing and quality management should be embedded in practical classes throughout the programme The organisation, allocation and supervision arrangements for the research project module and any supporting taught content and skill development must be clearly documented.
-Example research project titles should be provided and details of the type of projects offered that meet IBMS requirements (Appendix 2) If the research project is completed in the workplace, the time allocated to complete the work, duration of data collection, FHEQ or SCQF level of the project and supervision must all be aligned with the capstone projects completed at the university.
-Reading lists and other resources for each module must be current and relevant.
-Assessment Assessment methods must be clearly related to the aims and objectives of the overall programme and link to specific learning outcomes and module content.
-Assessment methods must be varied, authentic and inclusive.
+1 1 1 Staff development opportunities that support on-going research and scholarly activity of the programme teaching team (academic 1.11 staff and visiting lecturers) must be clearly evidenced.
+1 1 2 The education provider must evidence a clear strategy to provide adequate physical resources (e.g. teaching spaces and 1.12 laboratories) to sustain programme delivery and expansion.
+1 1 2 There must be a named liaison contact for the IBMS accredited MSc programme(s), through whom the IBMS can disseminate IBMS 1.15 information and request annual monitoring information.
+2 Module Content and Organisation 2.1 The contents of any clinical specialism modules must cover advanced topics that align with and build on the undergraduate 2.1 content from the QAA Subject Benchmark Statement for Biomedical Science and Biomedical Sciences (2023).
+2.2 The course content must include point of care testing, quality assurance, clinical application of investigative techniques, clinical 2.2 governance and relevant leadership and management skills in biomedical science.
+2.2 Undergraduate content must comprise less than 25% of the Masters programme.
+If undergraduate content is included, it must be 2.5 from FHEQ level 6 or SCQF level 10 and be assessed using appropriate M-level learning outcomes and assessment types.
+2.4 The module descriptors/specifications must be clear, indicating appropriate delivery methods (lectures, practicals, tutorials, 2.4 flexible learning), the number of credits, plus clear information on Masters-level learning outcomes and assessment methods.
+2 5 The extent of mixed-mode (online/hybrid) delivery and its relationship to module learning and assessment strategy must be 2.5 detailed.
+26 The IBMS practical and transferrable skills mapping template must be completed to show how these skills are developed by 2.0 students through the programme.
+27 The organisation, allocation and supervision arrangements for the research project module, plus information on supporting taught 2.7 content and skill development must be clearly documented.
+20 Example research project titles should be provided and details of the type of projects offered that meet IBMS requirements 2.0 (Appendix 2) 2.0 If the research project is completed in the workplace, the time allocated to complete the work, duration of data collection, FHEQ 2.9 or SCQF level of the project and supervision must all be aligned with the capstone projects completed at the university.
+2.10 Reading lists and other resources for each module must be current and relevant.
+3 Assessment 2.1 Assessment methods must be clearly related to the aims and objectives of the overall programme and link to specific learning 5.1 outcomes and module content at Master's level.
+3.2 Assessment methods must be varied, authentic and inclusive.

-Criteria and Requirements for the re-accreditation of MSc Degrees in Biomedical Science - September 2024 intakes V3.0
+Criteria and Requirements for the Initial Accreditation of MSc Degrees in

+Biomedical Science - September 2025